Peter S. Goumas Presidential Scholarship Fund

 The Goumas family originally established the Peter S. Goumas Presidential Scholarship award in the early 1970's, after Peter, the oldest of six children and a member of the Ansonia Class of 1969, passed away.
 His father, Peter Goumas contributed $100 every year to the award in order to support the president of the graduating class at Ansonia High School.

-This year, Peter's three brothers formally recognized the opportunities that the six Goumas children had received as members of the Ansonia community and as students of the high school in particular.
+In 2019, Peter's three brothers formally recognized the opportunities that the six Goumas children had received as members of the Ansonia community and as students of the high school in particular.
 They acted to ensure the scholarship award started by their father would be endowed in perpetuity.

 Peter's brother, Mark Goumas, said, "My father went to Ansonia High School and Peter led the way for us.
 All of us were like him - athletes and involved in school activities.
 We thought it was important to continue what my father had started, to serve the school that served us so well and to also remember Peter."